DragonBlame/tpf-dragons-edition/WABBAJACK.md

 6. Wait for Wabbajack to finish.
 7. If you run into any issues, simply retry the Wabbajack installation.
 If the installation still fails, ask for help in [TPF Discord server](https://discord.gg/m5kMrnHpwm)'s _#tpf-de-wabbajack-support_ channel.
-> To get to the channel, simply find _#role-settings_ channel in the server and tick my role, new channels then will appear in the server's list.
+> To get to the channel, simply find _#role-settings_ channel in the server and choose my role, new channels then will appear in the server's list.
 > You will need to upload your log file to the corresponding channel.
 You can find the relevant file (_Wabbajack.current.log_) inside the _logs_ folder within the latest version folder - this will be in the same location you saved _Wabbajack.exe_ to.